 - Model active listening and ask students to practice this skill.

-At this session in September 2020, faculty discussed pedagogical strategies for cultivating an anti-racist classroom culture through the lens of Black Lives Matter.
+At a session in September 2020, faculty discussed pedagogical strategies for cultivating an anti-racist classroom culture through the lens of Black Lives Matter.
 This session was a venue to share approaches and insights that go beyond the inclusive syllabus statement to further promote anti-racist practices throughout the semester.
 Panelists included Keisha Allen (EDUC), Ramon Goings (LLC), and Joby Taylor (Shriver Center).

-Resources from the Session
+Resources from Confronting Racism in the Margins Session

 - WebEx recording of the session

-- Consolidated transcript of the chat
+- Consolidated chat transcript

 - Ambrose, S. A., M.W.
 Bridges, M. DiPietro, M.C.
 Lovett, & M.K.
 Norman.
 (2010).
 How learning works: seven research-based principles for smart teaching. (pp. 153-187).
 San Francisco, CA: Jossey-Bass.